Thursday, June 26, 2025

 Residents from both states have expressed optimism about the upcoming bridge.
 “It’s not just concrete and steel; it’s a lifeline for families, for farmers, for students commuting between states,” says Rakesh Kumar, a local trader from Buxar.

 Many local citizens emphasized the need for consistent urban planning on both sides to ensure the benefits of such projects are maximized.
-“Elevated roads, bypass lanes, and proper signage should be implemented from day one,” said Meena Sahu, a school principal in Varoli.
+“Elevated roads, bypass lanes, and proper signage should be implemented from day one,” said Meena Sahu, a principal in Varoli.

 The new Ganga River bridge between Buxar and Baroli is more than just a physical structure — it’s a symbol of regional integrationfederal collaboration, and a vision for future-ready infrastructure in India’s heartland.